Vidyasagar Shishu Niketan

-Vidyasagar Shishu Niketan is a primary and higher secondary English-medium school in Midnapore in West Bengal, India, established in 1975.
-Spread across two campuses in the city, the school is run by the Society for the Betterment of Education, a local voluntary group.
-Students are prepared for the Indian Certificate of Secondary Education (ICSE) and the Indian School Certificate (ISC).
+Vidyasagar Shishu Niketan is a private primary and higher secondary English-medium school in Midnapore in West Bengal, India.
+Established in 1975, the school is spread across two campuses in the city, and run by the Society for the Betterment of Education, a local group under the supervision of the district administration.
+The school is affiliated to the Council for the Indian School Certificate Examinations and offers the Indian Certificate of Secondary Education (ICSE) and the Indian School Certificate (ISC).

 History

 The Society for the Betterment of Education was formed by a group of educationists and administrators on 4 September 1974 with the help of Sri Dipak Ghosh I.A.S, the then District Magistrate of Midnapore, to impart better education to the school going children of Midnapore and to establish institutions for this purpose.
 This group felt that children should be able to feel at home anywhere in India during their student life and also later in their working life.
 For this reason, they decided to set up a school where education would be imparted through the medium of English.

 Vidyasagar Shishu Niketan was established in January 1975 with preparatory and kindergarten classes only, under the guidance of Miss S. Mukherjee, Honorary Secretary and Principal.
 Since 1975, the school grew up by one class each year until 1983.
 The School from its very inception depended solely on the tuition and other fees collected from its students.